Jason-Jisu-Lee/Blackjack/README.md

 # Blackjack
-The casino banking game Blackjack with a log-in feature
+The casino banking game Blackjack with a log-in feature.

+Under construction...